jagill12/Python/README.md

 hit enter

+Now you just need to download the Animalquiz2.py script.
+Right click on it once it's downloaded, select "open with" and choose Visual Studio Code.

 IF YOU DON'T KNOW HOW TO RUN CODE:
 All you do is save the script by pressing "file" then "save" from the drop-down menu on the top left, then press the play button in the top right corner.
 The rest of the quiz should be pretty intuitive.